akai-katto/dandere2x/README.md

 ### Customization

 You can edit how strict / relaxed Dandere2x will behaved.
+I recommend a minimum of 50 for quality loss and a maximum of 65

 ~~~